FuelLabs/sway-rfcs/rfcs/0014-const-generics.md

 This new syntax has three forms: declarations, instantiations and references.

-"const generics declarations" can appear anywhere all others generic arguments declarations are valid:
+"const generics declarations" can appear anywhere all other generic arguments declarations are valid:

 1. Function/method declaration;
 1. Struct/Enum declaration;